-- Describe the general approach and how it will be implemented. - Describe any specific methodology to be used. - Include a timeline of activities/tasks and expected milestones. - Identify project participants and their respective roles in the research project. - f.
-Expected Outcomes: Please note: Dissemination and evaluation of outcomes may be achieved through oral and written presentations at local and regional science conferences, and through outreach and extension materials. - Provide information on what will be accomplished and the desired outcome. - Provide information on how the results of the research will be disseminated. - Provide information on how the success of the research will be evaluated. - g.
+- Describe the general approach and how it will be implemented. - Describe any specific methodology to be used. - Include a timeline of activities/tasks and expected milestones. - Identify project participants and their respective roles in the research project.

+f.
+Expected Outcomes: (Please note) Dissemination and evaluation of outcomes may be achieved through oral and written presentations at local and regional science conferences and through outreach and extension materials.

+- Provide information on what will be accomplished and the desired outcome. - Provide information on how the results of the research will be disseminated. - Provide information on how the success of the research will be evaluated.

+g.
 Data Sharing Plan: Briefly describe how environmental data will be made available to other interested parties after the completion of the research project (within two years post completion).
-If no environmental data will be collected then a statement declaring that is acceptable. - 3.
-Literature Cited: Not included in page length restrictions.
+If no environmental data will be collected, then a statement declaring so is acceptable.
+See suggested guidelines here.

+3. Literature Cited: Not included in page length restrictions.
 Use Author-Date method.